COMM 3024 Modernity and Cinema

 Coordinator Shane Hersey Opens in new window

-Description This unit will engage with the question of how social and aesthetic issues interact in films by examining specific questions which are related to cinema history.
+Description This subject will engage with the question of how social and aesthetic issues interact in films by examining specific questions which are related to cinema history.
 Issues of identity will be used to focus upon the ways in which historical contexts interrelate with artistic practice.
-The unit will consider the process of creating emotions, the consideration of techniques of production and the manipulation of cinema language, the use of narrative or non-narrative form to convey the sense of reality, (or the unreal, the uncertain).
+The subject will consider the process of creating emotions, the consideration of techniques of production and the manipulation of cinema language, the use of narrative or non-narrative form to convey the sense of reality, (or the unreal, the uncertain).

 School Humanities & Comm Arts